Pamenarti/lotus-blockchain/README.md

 Almost done.

 ### Ubuntu/Debian
+We have an experimental GUI installer (x86_64) for Ubuntu 18.04 Desktop and newer and Debian Buster w GUI and newer.
+There is also an experimental GUI installer for ARM64 Ubuntu and Debian/Raspberry Pi OS 64.
+Binary CLI tools can be found in `/usr/lib/chia-blockchain/resources/app.asar.unpacked/daemon/`

+Follow below install instructions for Ubuntu 20.04 LTS.
+If you are installing on Ubuntu 18.04 LTS you should use Python 3.7 instead: `sudo apt-get install python3.7-venv python3.7-distutils python3.7-dev git lsb-release -y`
 ```
 sudo apt-get update
 sudo apt-get upgrade -y

 # Install Git
 sudo apt install git -y

 # Checkout the source and install
 git clone https://github.com/Lotus-Network/Lotus-blockchain
 cd Lotus-blockchain
 sh install.sh
 . ./activate

 # The GUI requires you have Ubuntu Desktop or a similar windowing system installed.
 # You can not install and run the GUI as root
 sh install-gui.sh
 cd lotus-blockchain-gui

 npm install
 npm run build
 npm run electron &